 6. Streaming Services

-Streaming services makes sense if they are in replacement of something, for instance Netflix replacing cable.
-However if you are just paying for streaming services just to have them or just to watch certain shows and you find yourself with Cable plus Netflix plus Hulu etc and you are trying to save money then this really is a waste of money and it's time to cancel some of those services.
+Streaming services make sense if they are in replacement of something, for instance, Netflix replacing cable.
+However, if you are just paying for streaming services just to have them or just to watch certain shows and you find yourself with Cable plus Netflix plus Hulu etc and you are trying to save money then this really is a waste of money and it's time to cancel some of those services.

 7. Entertainment and Hobbies & Activities

 I'm lumping 7 and 8 together because they sort of fall into the same category and entertainment, hobbies and activities can be very expensive, add in kids and the costs can skyrocket.
 To save money, think of free things to do, Pinterest.com is a great "go to" for me (can you tell?) because it has tonnes of ideas, all you have to do is search using the word "Free" at the beginning of your search term.